Kingdom of Kush: Meroitic period ( 270 BC–4th century AD)

-In about 300 BC the move to Meroë was made more complete when the monarchs began to be buried there, instead of at Napata.
+In about 300 BC, the move to Meroë was made more complete when the monarchs began to be buried there, instead of at Napata.
 One theory is that this represents the monarchs breaking away from the power of the priests at Napata.
-According to Diodorus Siculus, a Kushite king, "Ergamenes", defied the priests and had them slaughtered.
+According to Diodorus Siculus, Kushite king Ergamenes defied the priests and had them slaughtered.
 This story may refer to the first ruler to be buried at Meroë with a similar name such as Arqamani, who ruled many years after the royal cemetery was opened at Meroë.
 During this same period, the Kushite authority may have extended some 1,500 km along the Nile River valley from the Egyptian frontier in the north to areas far south of modern Khartoum and probably also substantial territories to the east and west.

-Ptolemaic period

-There is no record of conflict between the Kushites and Ptolemies.
-However, there was a serious revolt at the end of Ptolemy IV, around 204 BC, and the Kushites likely tried to interfere in Ptolemaic affairs.
+There is some record of conflict between the Kushites and Ptolemies.
+In 275 or 274 BC, Ptolemy II (r.
+283–246 BC) sent an army to Nubia, and defeated the Kingdom of Kush, annexing to Egypt the area later known as Triakontaschoinos.
+In addition, There was a serious revolt at the end of Ptolemy IV, around 204 BC, and the Kushites likely tried to interfere in Ptolemaic affairs.
 It has been suggested that this led to Ptolemy V defacing the name of Arqamani on inscriptions at Philae.
 "Arqamani constructed a small entrance hall to the temple built by Ptolemy IV at selchis and constructed a temple at Philae to which Ptolemy contributed an entrance hall."
 There is evidence of Ptolemaic occupation as far south as the second cataract, but recent finds at Qasr Ibrim, such as "the total absence of Ptolemaic pottery" have cast doubts on the effectiveness of the occupation.
 Dynastic struggles led to the Ptolemies abandoning the area, so "the Kushites reasserted their control...with Qasr Ibrim occupied" (by the Kushites) and other locations perhaps garrisoned.